lsst-sqre/sqr-017/index.rst

 Design principles
 -----------------

-* Specifications are a mechanism for LSST staff to monitor a MeasurementView and be alerted whenever a new measurement exceeds a threshold or range.
+* ``Specifications`` are a mechanism for LSST staff to monitor a ``MeasurementView`` and be alerted whenever a new ``measurement`` exceeds a threshold or range.
-* It needs to be easy for any LSST staff member to register a new specification; there shouldn't.
+* It needs to be easy for any LSST staff member to register a new ``specification``; they should not be required to contact SQuaRE to register or change a ``specification``.
 * Specifications should be available offline, but be synced to SQUASH.

 Proposal
 --------
-There is a common EUPS package that contains Specifications in a YAML format.
+There is a common EUPS package that contains ``Specifications`` in a YAML format.
 These specifications are available, through a Python API, to packages so that they can show real-time pass/fail status of measurements.
 The specifications are also synchronized with the SQUASH database.
 If someone wants to be alerted by a specification, they sign themselves up as an owner of the specification.